 1. You cannot charge a fee for providing information

-In most circumstances, organisations will need to provide subjects with a copy of the information they request free of charge.
+In most circumstances, organisations must give the subjects a copy of the information they request free of charge.
 However, organisations are permitted to charge a “reasonable fee” when a request is manifestly unfounded, excessive or repetitive.

 2. You have one month to respond

-The Regulation states that organisations must provide the requested information without delay and within a month.
+The GDPR requires organisations to provide the requested information within a month.

 Where requests are complex or numerous, organisations are permitted to extend the deadline to three months.
 However, they must still respond to the request within a month and explain why the extension is necessary.

-There are no specific rules for how such a DSAR must be made; individuals can simply say, for instance, “I’d like to see what personal data you have on me” or make the request by email.
+There are no specific rules for how such a DSAR must be made.
+Individuals can say, for instance, “I’d like to see what personal data you have on me” or make the request by email.